visciang/mbs/README.md

 # MBS - a Meta Build System

 *DISCLAIMER: this is a personal POC, it's not used in any product, it's not supported or sponsored by any company.
-Fell free to play with it and if interested keep in touch.*
+Feel free to play with it and if interested keep in touch.*

 A fully dockerized **Meta Build System** to build, release and deploy a large service oriented mono-repository with focus on **consistency**, **reproducibility** and **extensibility**.